Returning to Ireland from the United States of America

 • Started work in Ireland after April 1979

-You can apply for a PPS number if you are living outside Ireland and need a PPS number for an interaction with a specified body in Ireland.
-For example, someone who is a beneficiary under an Irish will may need to provide a PPS number before they can receive a grant of probate.
+If you are living outside Ireland and need a PPS number to interact with certain specified bodies in Ireland, you can apply for one.
+For example, if you are a beneficiary under an Irish will, you may need to provide a PPS number.

-In these cases, you can contact the Department of Social Protection’s, Client Identity Services (CIS).
+In these cases, you can contact the Department of Social Protection’s, Client Identity Services (CIS) by:

 • Email at cis@welfare.ie